meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 "Theory would suggest that meaning has a broad and pervasive influence on well-being" (Zika and Chamberlain, 1992).
 ## Meaning of Life
 Defined as a sense of one's life having a purpose or investing time and energy into the attainment of cherished goals.
-When the individual has th
+When the individual has a sense that one's life is coherent.
+Occuring through personal accomplishments, encounters with others, or encounters with art and nature.
+Can be attained b